ChristianLempa/cheat-sheets/text/nb.md

 Subcommands:
   (default)     Export a file to <path>.
 If <path> has a different extension
-                than the source note, convert the note using `pandoc`. notebook      Export the notebook <name> to the current directory or <path>.
+                than the source note, convert the note using 'pandoc'. notebook      Export the notebook <name> to the current directory or <path>.
-                Alias for `nb notebooks export`. pandoc        Export the file to standard output or a file using `pandoc`.
+                Alias for 'nb notebooks export'. pandoc        Export the file to standard output or a file using 'pandoc'.
-                `export pandoc` prints to standard output by default.
+                'export pandoc' prints to standard output by default.

 Description:
   Export a file or notebook.